 In the settings section you'll also find the "Skin"-tab.
 A skin contains the overall layout of the newsletter and might include headers, standard footer and so on.
 The skin and the message content will be merged by the rendering engine.

-There are a couple of tags that you can use in your skins/messages to make is a little more dynamic.
+There are a couple of tags that you can use in your skins/messages to make them more dynamic.

 [content] - This is the placeholder for the content from the Newsletter.
 This is the only tag that's mandatory in all skins.

 [name] - Will be replaced with the subscribers name.